Expand the section navigation mobile menu

 Concentration in Archaeology

 Archaeology, which is the study of past human activities, is of interest to a wide variety of people.
 This study, which is housed in the anthropology program, also works together with Art History, History, and the Physical Sciences.
-Students at Oakland University who choose the archaeology concentration are trained in an interdisciplinary approach to problem solving.
+Students at Oakland University who choose the Archaeology Concentration are trained in an interdisciplinary approach to problem solving.
 The concentration prepares students for further graduate studies or involvement in their local community museums and historic preservation activities.
 We work in both the historic and prehistoric periods.
 In addition to a wide range of courses, we provide field, lab and internship opportunities.
 A student Anthropology Club provides students a chance to meet others with similar interests.

 Combined Liberal Arts major in Sociology/Anthropology (B.A.)